The 20 Best Acromicric Dysplasia Doctors Near Me in Baltimore, MD

 Julia Cadrin is a Cardiologist in Baltimore,, Maryland.
 Dr. Cadrin is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
 Her top areas of expertise are Cardiomyopathy, Arrhythmogenic Right Ventricular Cardiomyopathy, Cardiac Arrest, Familial Hypertrophic Cardiomyopathy, and Cardiac Ablation.

+Henal Motiwala is a Radiologist in Baltimore, Maryland.
+Dr. Motiwala is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
+Her top areas of expertise are Poland Syndrome, Syndactyly, and Acromicric Dysplasia.

-Mark Myerson is an Orthopedics specialist and a Podiatric Surgeon in Baltimore, Maryland.
+Mark Myerson is an Orthopedics provider in Baltimore, Maryland.
 Dr. Myerson is rated as an Advanced provider by MediFind in the treatment of Acromicric Dysplasia.
 His top areas of expertise are Flat Feet, High Arch, Accessory Navicular Bone, Osteotomy, and Bone Graft.

-Bart Loeys is a Radiologist in Baltimore, Maryland.
-Dr. Loeys is rated as an Advanced provider by MediFind in the treatment of Acromicric Dysplasia.
-His top areas of expertise are Acromicric Dysplasia, Spontaneous Coronary Artery Dissection (SCAD), Ectodermal Dysplasias, and Clouston Syndrome.

 Maksim Shlykov is an Orthopedics provider in Baltimore, Maryland.
 Dr. Shlykov is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
 His top areas of expertise are Acromicric Dysplasia, Cervical Spondylosis, Cervical Myelopathy, Compartment Syndrome, and Gastrostomy.
-Dr. Shlykov is currently accepting new patients.

 Jordan Gornitsky is a Plastic Surgeon in Baltimore, Maryland.
 Dr. Gornitsky is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
-His top areas of expertise are Goldenhar Disease, Microtia, Treacher Collins Syndrome, Osteotomy, and Bone Graft.
-Dr. Gornitsky is currently accepting new patients.
+His top areas of expertise are Goldenhar Disease, Microtia, Acrofrontofacionasal Dysostosis Syndrome, Osteotomy, and Bone Graft.

 Robert Lesko is a Plastic Surgeon in Baltimore, Maryland.
 Dr. Lesko is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
-His top areas of expertise are Craniosynostosis, Acrocephalopolydactyly, Apert Syndrome, Osteotomy, and Abdominal Wall Surgery.
+His top areas of expertise are Craniosynostosis, Apert Syndrome, Acrocephalopolydactyly, Osteotomy, and Abdominal Wall Surgery.

 Hans Bjornsson is a Medical Genetics specialist and a Pediatrics provider in Baltimore, Maryland.
 Dr. Bjornsson is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
-His top areas of expertise are Kabuki Syndrome, Weaver Syndrome, 3MC Syndrome, Coffin-Lowry Syndrome, and Orchiectomy.
+His top areas of expertise are Kabuki Syndrome, Weaver Syndrome, 3MC Syndrome, Stickler Syndrome, and Orchiectomy.
 Dr. Bjornsson is currently accepting new patients.

-Valeriy Shubinets is a Plastic Surgeon and a Hand Surgeon in Baltimore, Maryland.
+Valeriy Shubinets is a Plastic Surgeon in Baltimore, Maryland.
 Dr. Shubinets is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
 His top areas of expertise are Syndactyly Type 2, Trigger Thumb, Carpal Tunnel Syndrome, Osteotomy, and Tissue Biopsy.
-Dr. Shubinets is currently accepting new patients.

-James Higgins is a Plastic Surgeon in Baltimore, Maryland.
+James Higgins is a Hand Surgeon in Baltimore, Maryland.
 Dr. Higgins is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
 His top areas of expertise are Scaphoid Non-Union, Kienbock's Disease, Carpal Tunnel Syndrome, Bone Graft, and Osteotomy.
-Dr. Higgins is currently accepting new patients.

-Mohammed Khan is a primary care provider, practicing in Geriatrics and Internal Medicine in Baltimore, Maryland.
+Mohammed Khan is a primary care provider, practicing in Internal Medicine in Baltimore, Maryland.
 Dr. Khan is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
-His top areas of expertise are Hypertension, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, Type 2 Diabetes (T2D), and Hip Replacement.
-Dr. Khan is currently accepting new patients.
+His top areas of expertise are Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, Type 2 Diabetes (T2D), and Hip Replacement.

-Last Updated: 01/09/2026
+Last Updated: 02/22/2026